artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 those first few months working with Sam, Joanna, David, Kieran, and Ani.

 The first thing we did was define our own mandate.
 What was this team responsible for?
-What was it _not_ responsible?
+What was it _not_ responsible for?
 "Mobile Experience" is pretty vague, and we had to answer a lot of upfront questions.
 Would we be responsible for _all_ of Artsy's iOS software?
 No, just the main collector app.
 Would we be responsible for Artsy's mobile website?
 No, that's too far-reaching.
 What about Android?
 Well, yes, eventually...